microsoft/fluentui-storybook-addons/storybook-addon-export-to-codesandbox/README.md

 > This step runs before any other dependency replacement

-When the addon ecounters relative imports in a story, the package name of the closest `package.json` in the file tree will be used.
+When the addon encounters relative imports in a story, the package name of the closest `package.json` in the file tree will be used.

 ```json